Thomas-Gelf/icingaweb2-module-extragroups/README.md

 ### Rules based on group membership

 Your `user_filter` allows to filter based on group membership.
-Let's immagine that every user should get a list of additional groups via `HTTP_AUTHZ_GROUPS`.
+Let's imagine that every user should get a list of additional groups via `HTTP_AUTHZ_GROUPS`.
 Well, everybody but the `guest` and the `admin` user.